Chart Color Schemes

 Willow Vale - Pimpama (West)'s residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Willow Vale - Pimpama (West).
+Analysis of health metrics indicates strong performance throughout Willow Vale - Pimpama (West).

-Younger cohorts in particular have a very low prevalence of common health conditions.
-The rate of private health cover is relatively low at approximately 51% of the total population (~4,275 people).
-The most common medical conditions are mental health issues and asthma, impacting 9.8 and 8.9% of residents respectively.
-73.4% of residents declare themselves completely clear of medical ailments compared to 71.6% across Rest of Qld.
-The area has 6.4% of residents aged 65 and over (538 people), which is lower than the 12.0% in Rest of Qld.
+Younger cohorts particularly show low prevalence of common health conditions.
+Approximately 41% of residents have private health cover (~3,425 people).
+The most prevalent medical conditions are mental health issues and asthma, affecting 9.8% and 8.9% of residents respectively.
+About 73.4% of residents report no medical ailments, compared to 71.6% across Rest of Qld.
+The area has 6.4% of residents aged 65 and over (538 people), lower than the 12.0% in Rest of Qld.

 Frequently Asked Questions - Health